chavezroy/aqua/README.md

 ## 📖 Executive Summary

-**AquaHarmony** is a web-based utility designed to help aquarium hobbyists stock their tanks responsibly.
+**Finterest** is a web-based utility designed to help aquarium hobbyists stock their tanks responsibly.
 By cross-referencing user-defined tank parameters (volume, filtration) against a database of fish species, the app provides real-time compatibility scores.

 **The Core Problem:** New hobbyists often inadvertently combine incompatible species, leading to fish mortality.
 **The Solution:** A "Virtual Tank" builder that flags conflicts immediately using a logic-based compatibility engine.